adamcobabe/mrv/doc/source/develop.rst

 Running Tests
 =============
-In Test-Driven-Development, running the test is a major part of the workflow, which is why this sections presents a few commonly used strategies to test efficiently and conveniently.
+In Test-Driven-Development, running the test is a major part of the workflow, which is why this section presents a few commonly used strategies to test efficiently and conveniently.

 Nose is the main test driver, it offers pretty much everything you ever wanted and allows to be extended using plugins rather easily - the following presentation shows only some of the vast amount of features available, you can read more on the `official homepage <http://somethingaboutorange.com/mrl/projects/nose>`_, the examples should work on linux, OSX and windows.